jonfouchard/perso.github.io/_portfolio/EpitheliaMechanics.md

 I am very grateful to have worked with fanstastic PhD students and post-docs there : Tom Wyatt, Ana Lisica, Pierre Recho, Nargess Khalilgharibi, Alessandra Bonfanti, Julia Duque, Anna Bove and many others.

 ----
-Epithelial monolayers...
+Epithelia are two-dimensional cell sheets that line most of the body surfaces, separating internal and external environments.
+In order to maintain tissue integrity, they need to withstand mechanical stresses (stretches, bends or compressions).
+But they can also generate patterned mechanical stresses from within (through active forces), creating deformations which drive tissue morphogenesis during early development.

 **Research topics**
-- Curling of epithelial monolayers.
-Role of assymetric active forces in bending of the epithelium free edge and regulation by exogenous in-plane deformations.
+- Curling of epithelial monolayers : First direct measurement of Role of assymetric active forces in bending of the epithelium free edge and regulation by exogenous in-plane deformations.
 Implications for developement.
 With Pierre Recho and others
-- Buckling and rapid relaxation of folds of mono- and multi-layered epithelia in response to compression.
+- Buckling and rapid relaxation of folds of mono- and multi-layered epithelia in response to compression (article [here](https://www.biorxiv.org/content/10.1101/422196v1.full)).
 With Tom Wyatt and others
 - Creep and fracture of epithelial monolayers.
 This work was mainly driven by Julia Duque and Alessandra Bonfanti